quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * If the config rotation bits do not correspond to a known configuration, do not attempt to extract a server ID.

-* If the DCID is not long enough to decode using the configured algorithm, extract a number of octets equal to the server ID length, beginning with the second octet.
+* If the DCID is not long enough to decode using the configured algorithm, pad it with zeros to the required length and extract a server ID.

 * If the DCID is long enough to decode, extract the server ID.